DataDog/integrations-extras/seagence/README.md

 Visit [Seagence][1] to sign up for free.
 Once registered, navigate to the Seagence tile on the [Datadog Integrations page][5] and click **Install Integration**.
 Click **Connect Accounts** on the tile, which guides you through the Datadog OAuth2 flow to grant Seagence access to post Events to your Datadog account.

-After connecting accounts, go to "Assets" tab on the tile > Recommended Monitors > Click on "Seagence Defect Detection Monitor".
+After connecting your accounts, go to the "Assets" tab on the tile.
+Click **Recommended Monitors** > **Seagence Defect Detection Monitor**.
 This will redirect you to create the out-of-the-box monitor.
-Click "Create" at the bottom of the page to install the Seagence monitor.
+Click **Create** at the bottom of the page to install the Seagence monitor.

 ### Configuration